s9256001/GolangGameServerGroup/README.md

     > GolangGameServerGroup\src\regionserver\server.exe

 Test tools:
-* tools\TestLoginSimulator provides the simulated functions for the client.
+* tools\TestLoginSimulator provides the simulated login functions for the client.
+* tools\TestRegionSimulator provides the simulated gaming functions for the client.
 I use it to connect and send packets to the server.
 Since it used the local file "command.json" to load the packet json string.
 You must turn on the access-file option of the browser, ex. change the target to